Robert Abbott (director): The Moses Project (1994)

 In 1994 Abbott produced the special, The Moses Project, which told the story of 19 Bosnian Junior Olympic basketball players and their two coaches, who were seeking refuge from their war-torn homeland.
-With the help of Illinois lawyer, Jim Minnihan, the boys were granted asylum in the United States where they could live safely and continue their basketball careers.
+With the help of Illinois lawyer Jim Minnihan, the boys were granted asylum in the United States where they could live safely and continue their basketball careers.
 The documentary chronicles their journey, and the obstacles they faced along the way.
 Some of the players went on to play basketball in college, at top tier universities.
 The special was well received, and nominated for an Emmy and a CableACE Award for Outstanding News Special or Series.

 The film won a gold medal for International TV and Programming at the New York Festivals in 1994, and a Gold Award in 1995 at the Houston International Film Festival.

 Field of Screams (1994)

-The CNN Special, Field of Screams, (released in the fall of 1994), showcases the disturbing confrontations and experiences had by some professional athletes at the hands of obsessed fans.
+The CNN Special Field of Screams (released in the fall of 1994) showcases the disturbing confrontations and experiences had by some professional athletes at the hands of obsessed fans.
 With Jim Huber reporting and Abbott producing, the special interviewed multiple athletes who shared their personal stories of being stalked and harassed.
 Katarina Witt and Mitch Williams were two of the athletes that were featured in the special.

 In an article for Premiere Magazine in July 1996, Robert De Niro spoke about the preparation for his role as a psycho fanatic in The Fan (1996 film).
 He had watched the CNN Special in order to dive deeper into the mind of the stalker he would be portraying.
 The film also received a CINE Golden Eagle award in 1995.

 ESPN Films - Yes Sir: Jack Nicklaus and the '86 Masters (2011)

-As a senior coordinating producer for ESPN Films’ Yes Sir: Jack Nicklaus and the ‘86 Master’s released in 2011, Abbot helped tell the story of Jack Nicklaus's come-from-behind victory.
+As a senior coordinating producer for ESPN Films’ Yes Sir: Jack Nicklaus and the ‘86 Masters released in 2011, Abbot helped tell the story of Jack Nicklaus's come-from-behind victory.
 The special was told by Nicklaus himself, his son Jack Nicklaus II (who served as his caddy), and other golfing professionals such as Tiger Woods.
 At age 46, Nicklaus became the oldest golfer to win the tournament, earning him his 6th coveted green jacket.
 The documentary dives into the relationship between Nicklaus and his son as they worked together to make history at Augusta.

 ESPN Films: Roll Tide War Eagle (2011)

-ESPN Films Roll Tide War Eagle focuses on the longstanding rivalry between two powerhouse college football teams in Alabama: The Alabama Crimson Tide and Auburn Tigers.
+ESPN Films' Roll Tide War Eagle focuses on the longstanding rivalry between two powerhouse college football teams in Alabama: the Alabama Crimson Tide and Auburn Tigers.
 The two teams face off once a year in the nationally televised “Iron Bowl”.
 The documentary looks at the historic rivalry between the two programs, interviewing famous alumni from both schools.
 The film is available to stream on ESPN+.
 Abbott worked on the film as senior coordinating producer alongside director Martin Khodabakhsian.